OngDeZhi/tp/docs/UserGuide.md

 *   The order of parameters are not important.
 E.g. Both `browse -s name -p 2` and `browse -p 2 -s name` are both acceptable and will give you the same result.

-> :bulb: Notice that you have a input prompt, this is what it means: WORKSPACE-NAME (WATCHLIST-NAME) #>
+> :bulb: Notice that you have an input prompt, this is what it means: WORKSPACE-NAME (WATCHLIST-NAME) #>

 <br/>